aepifanov/mos_mu/README.md

 - supports only MOS versions: 6.x, 7.0, 8.0 and 9.x.
 - supports only Ubuntu
 - doesn't start puppet which means that doesn't apply fixes which are in puppet manifests
-- needs manual restart for non OpenStack services (RabbitMQ, MySQL, Libvirt, CEPH and etc)
+- needs manual restart for non OpenStack services (RabbitMQ, MySQL, CEPH and etc)
 - patches should have absolute target path

 Install